ballerina-platform/nballerina/docs/subset13.md

 # Language subset 13

-For programs that are in the subset, the compiler should conform to the Ballerina Language Specification.
-For this subset, the target version of the Ballerina Language Specification is the [2022-01-06 draft](https://ballerina.io/spec/lang/master/).
+For programs that are in the subset, the compiler should conform to the Ballerina Language Specification [2022R1](https://ballerina.io/spec/lang/2022R1/).

 ## Summary